backstage/backstage/docs/plugins/internationalization.md

 );
 ```

+You will see how the initial dictionary structure and nesting gets converted into dot notation, so we encourage `camelCase` in key names and lean on the nesting structure to separate keys.

 ### Guidelines for `i18n` messages and keys

 The API for `i18n` messages and keys can be pretty tricky to get right, as it's a pretty flexible API.
 We've put together some guidelines to help you get started that encourage good practices when thinking about translating plugins: